South Dakota AG pleads no contest to 2 counts in fatal crash

 Ravnsborg pleaded no contest to charges of making an illegal lane change and using a phone while driving, which each carry a sentence of up to 30 days in jail and up to a $500 fine.
 He had been charged with three misdemeanors, but prosecutors dropped a careless driving charge as part of the deal.

+Ravnsborg’s attorney pushed back hard on the family’s criticism, calling the attorney general an “honorable man.”
+Rensch said Ravsnborg had been consistent from the beginning that he simply did not see Boever.
+And he noted that the case was “not a homicide case, and it’s not a manslaughter case,” as prosecutors had said in bringing the misdemeanor charges.

+“Accidents happen, people die.
+It should not happen.
+No one wants anybody to die,” he said.

 The Republican attorney general was driving home to Pierre from a political fundraiser on Sept.
-12 when he struck a man walking on the side of a highway.
+12 when he struck Joseph Boever, who walking on the side of a highway.
 In a 911 call after the crash, Ravnsborg was initially unsure of what he hit, then concluded it was a deer.
-He said he didn’t realize he struck a man until he returned to the crash scene the next day and discovered the body of Joseph Boever, who was killed at age 55.
+He said he didn’t realize he struck a man until he returned to the crash scene the next day and discovered the body of Boever, who was killed at age 55.

 A toxicology report taken roughly 15 hours after the crash showed no alcohol in Ravnsborg’s system, and people who attended the fundraiser said he was not seen drinking alcohol.